PADFAS PROGRAMME 2019-2020

 Thanks to the works of two philosophers, Burke 1757 and Kant 1790, the “sublime” became the most fundamental aesthetic notion of the period (the end of the Enlightenment and the beginning of Romanticism) with an impact on artistic creation.
 Energy became the main motif of the aesthetics of the “sublime” and emphasized its links with the Industrial Revolution.

 By Christian Monjou

-Thursday 21 February 2019
+Thursday 6th February 2020

-Thursday 21 March 2019
+Thursday 5th March 2020

 THE MUSICAL WORLD OF JOHANN SEBASTIAN BACH (1685-1750)

 Bach is so important in the history of music that we close down the Baroque period with his death in 1750.
 He is one of the most challenging of composers and rarely reveals the subtleties of his music on first or even second hearing.
-We shall go beneath the surface of Bach’s music to decode some of his symbolism and to highlight some of his aesthetic goals.
+We shall go beneath the surface of Bach’s music to decode some of its symbolism and to highlight some of his aesthetic goals.

 By Peter Medhurst

 Peter Medhurst will also perform a selection of Bach’s arias and keyboard music.